 David Owen Norris is unsurpassed as a musical communicator.
 His analysis of Sir Hubert Parry’s song Jerusalem, for instance, in the Prince of Wales’s programme on the composer, drew forth ecstatic reviews.

-David Owen Norris often gives tailor-made presentations.
-This summer he’s given Elgar Unwrapped with Southampton’s new orchestra, Son; What’s the Point of Classical Music? for the Swaledale Festival; and Building Jerusalem at Parry’s family home, Highnam Court.
+David Owen Norris often gives tailor-made presentations: What’s the Point of Classical Music? for the Swaledale Festival; Building Jerusalem at Parry’s family home, Highnam Court.

 Similar events over the past few years have included his one-man-and-square-piano eighteenth-century cabaret Cocked Hat & Cat o’Nine Tails, presentations on the music of Agincourt for the Society of Antiquaries (he contributed a chapter to the official 600th anniversary book, published by Yale University Press), Through the Looking-Glass: a theory of performance for Gresham College, and a host of others.